 Your indirect competitors as a watch company are wall clocks, or any phone that tells time.
 All of these products solve the problem of knowing what time it is but do it in very different ways.

-Step 4: Identify Important Features That Differentiate You from Each Competitor
+Step 4: Identify Important Features that Differentiates You from Each Competitor

 Drilling down into what separates you from the competition helps you understand how to target the right customers and grow market share.

 One way to do this is by using each product to try and understand the user’s point of view.
 If it’s a mobile game, download and play it many times.
 If it’s an e-commerce project, go through the experience of shopping for and checking out an item.
 If it’s a B2B product, sign up for a demonstration.